mcpengelly/prototype-game/README.md

 the ones worth doing are the first 2 'chapters' and 2D character controllers, 2d physics fun with effectors

 #### Things that might come up
-Stuff about DS_files on mac: http://www.wikihow.com/Remove-.Ds_Store-Files-on-Mac-Os-X
+Stuff about DS_files on mac : http://www.wikihow.com/Remove-.Ds_Store-Files-on-Mac-Os-X

 ### Conventions
 ---------------